眾生無邊誓願度

 The Realization of Manas Gives Birth to Wisdom

-Regarding the wisdom power of the manas, all the wisdom of the consciousness must be anchored in the manas to be considered successful, to form seeds, and to be useful in future lives.
+Regarding the wisdom power of the manas, all the wisdom of the consciousness must settle upon the manas to be considered successful, to store seeds, and to be useful in future lives.
 Ultimately, the wisdom power of the manas plays the decisive role in all functions.
-For the manas to attain the fruition, from the first fruition to the fourth fruition, or if aiming for enlightenment, from initial enlightenment to Buddhahood, it is the wisdom of the manas that functions.
-The result of the consciousness's wisdom is to endow the manas with wisdom, enabling the manas to transform consciousness into wisdom, to become fully endowed with great wisdom, and ultimately to achieve Buddhahood.
+For the manas to attain the fruition, from the first fruition to the fourth fruition, or to realize the mind, from the initial realization of the mind to Buddhahood, it is the wisdom of the manas that functions.
+The result of the wisdom of the consciousness is to endow the manas with wisdom, to turn the consciousness of the manas into wisdom, to fully possess great wisdom, and ultimately achieve Buddhahood.

 ——Master Sheng-Ru's Teachings